 The International Association for Military Geosciences was founded by the registrants at the 10th ICMG, Aviemore, Scotland, in 2013.
 The Association constitution was agreed, with subsequent ammendments made at the 2015 (Annapolis) and 2017 (Stellenbosch) conferences.

-The following constitution is the amended version from 2015.
-The 2017 ammendments will be published shortly.
-In the event of any comments or questions please contact the association secretary.
+The following constitution is the amended version from 2017.
+No amendments were recommended in 2019 (Padua).
+In the event of any comments or questions please contact the Association Secretary.

-Constitution of the International Association for Military Geosciences (v.2015)
+Constitution of the International Association for Military Geosciences (v.2019)

 Article 1: Name

 This organization shall be known as the INTERNATIONAL ASSOCIATION FOR MILITARY GEOSCIENCES (IAMG), hereafter called the Association.

 The main purpose of the Association is to encourage and support research and publication in military geosciences in general, more particularly through the organization of a biennial International Conference on Military Geosciences (ICMG).
 The Association shall seek to attract the largest possible number of researchers in the field of military geosciences and join with researchers from other fields to pursue certain common objectives and projects.